joshuaclayton/faststep/README.markdown

 and 120% faster (inserting small/medium indexed documents and inserting small/medium documents in batches).
 See https://gist.github.com/870297 for benchmarks.

+I started writing this driver for a project I'm working on called [Crowdtap](http://crowdtap.com), which uses Mongo as its primary data store.
+I'd dabbled in C extensions before and figured I could leverage this knowledge to speed up certain operations we were doing.
+If it wasn't for them and their belief that I could get something usable in a short time, this project probably wouldn't exist; thanks guys!

 ### License

 The Mongo C driver code has retained its Apache license; I've released faststep under an MIT license (see